 AXA IM relies largely on third-party data providers on ESG related data.
 Ultimately, data coming from either the issuers' reporting or external providers might not be equally calculated due to different measurement methodologies or an embedded risk of error.
 AXA IM may also change third party data providers at any time and at its own discretion and this may lead to changes and hence limitations to the data used for the same instruments or investments.

-However, AXA IM conducts some due diligences on data or methodologies that could prevent any limitations in the attainment of environmental or social characteristics promoted by the Financial Product.
+However, AXA IM conducts some due diligences on data or methodologies that could prevent any limitations in the attainment of the Financial Product's sustainable investment objective.

 Due diligence